utkubah/FPL-Predictor/README.md

     *   For each:
         *   Load its best saved checkpoint.
         *   Evaluate on the general test set.
-        *   Generate and save plots: Residual plot, Binned Prediction vs. Actual, Cumulative Accuracy into a model-specific subdirectory within `saved_models/model_name/evaluation_plots_general_test/`.
+        *   Generate and save plots: Residual plot and Cumulative Accuracy into a model-specific subdirectory
         *   Evaluate on specific player data (`data/salah.csv`) and active players data (`data/active_players.csv`).
-    *   Save a combined plot comparing all models for the specific player (Salah) in `saved_models/evaluation_plots_specific_player/`.
+    *   Save a combined plot comparing all models for the specific player (Salah).
-    *   Save a bar chart of MAEs on the active players set in `saved_models/evaluation_plots_active_players/`.
-    *   Save overall evaluation metrics and specific player predictions in JSON format in `saved_models/`.
+    *   Save overall evaluation metrics and specific player predictions in JSON format.

 ## Data Source
 The primary historical FPL dataset used in this project was sourced from Vaastav Anand's Fantasy-Premier-League GitHub repository.